clarkfitzg/makeParallel/README.md

 detect dependencies between statements.
 It implements an extensible system for scheduling and generating new code.
-It includes a reference implementation of the 'List Scheduling' approach to the general task scheduling problem of scheduling statements on multiple processors discussed in Sinnen (2007) <ISBN:0471735760>.
+It includes a reference implementation of the 'List Scheduling' approach to the general task scheduling problem of scheduling statements on multiple processors.

 Quickstart:
 [vignettes/quickstart.Rmd](https://github.com/clarkfitzg/makeParallel/blob/master/vignettes/quickstart.Rmd).